elizaOS/jeju/documentation/architecture.md

 # Architecture Overview

-Deep dive into Jeju L3's technical architecture, design decisions, and how all the pieces fit together.
+Deep dive into Jeju's technical architecture, design decisions, and how all the pieces fit together.

 ## High-Level Architecture